Sound visualization and analysis¶

 First, you can select any part of the wavebar to display it as the current window.
 If you would like to keep the same window size and shift the sound left or right, you can hover the mouse over the wavebar and use the scroll wheel: scrolling down will shift the current window forward, and scrolling up will shift it backward.

 a small amount, right or left, respectively.
-This has a similar effect to scrolling the mouse wheel over the wavebar.
-You can also zoom in or zoom out on the
+You can also zoom in

 button , or by clicking on the middle button of the mouse (i.e. the scroll wheel).